2012 Summer Olympics and Paralympics cauldron: Production

 Production began in January 2012 in the workshops of Tockwith, near Harrogate-based firm Stage One.
 Each 3mm thick petal was unique: designed individually using 3D modelling, hand beaten from copper sheeting, and polished by skilled craftsmen.
 Each was hand-beaten over its own individual MDF former and took eight hours to produce.
 The petals were inscribed with the name of the competing country and "The XXX Olympiad – London 2012".
 Three full sets were made: for Olympic and Paralympic cauldrons, with a third for rehearsals and testing.
 The work on the cauldron at Stage One took 25,000 man hours.

 The cauldron measured 8.5 metres high, 8 metres across when flat on the ground, and weighed 16 tonnes.
 It was significantly smaller and lighter than those of previous Games: the Beijing 2008 Summer Olympics cauldron weighed 300 tonnes.
 The cauldron burned natural gas, with a variable burn rate.
-The gas burners were designed by Australian firm FCT Flames, which specialises in the design, manufacture and operation of flame effects for ceremonial events.
-The mechanical and electrical engineering of the cauldron was complex, due to the large number of moving parts.
+The gas burners were designed by Australian firm FCT Flames based in Adelaide, which specialises in the design, manufacture and operation of ceremonial cauldrons around the world.The firm became a partner of the International Olympic Committee shortly after the 2000 Summer Olympics and became responsible for manufacturing the fuel in which the Olympic flame burns during the relay and in many cases was responsible for the construction and elaboration of the Pyre that burned during the 16 days of the Olympic Games and 12 days of the Paralympic Games in the host city.
+The mechanical and electrical engineering of the cauldron was complex and demanded the most time of the project, due to the large number of moving parts.
 15 km of wiring went into the control panels and another 5.5 km into the cauldron itself.

 Strict security and secrecy was paramount during construction and testing.
-The cauldron was given the codename "Betty" (after the dog of the opening ceremony's executive producer Catherine Ugwu).
-Initial testing took place at Stage One's workshop, which was screened to hide it from public view.
+During the project's first phase, which consisted of elaboration, assembly and first tests, the structure was codenamed "Betty", after the dog of the opening ceremony's executive producer Catherine Ugwu.